jd2476/WhatsApp-Chat-HTML-Converter/README.md

   - Paths should follow the format of the operating system (e.g., backslashes \ on Windows, forward slashes / on Unix-like systems).
   - The generated HTML file is best viewed in modern web browsers that support HTML5.

+## To-Do
+  - Add the ability to select messages and media and create a "summary" html

 ## Disclaimer
   - This script is intended for personal use and should be used responsibly and ethically.
   - Ensure that you have the right to convert and view the chat history, respecting the privacy and consent of all parties involved in the chat.